Sarrthaxk/PomodoTick/README.md

 - **Controls**: Buttons to start, pause, reset the timer, and take a break.
 - **Session Counter**: Keeps track of completed work sessions.
 - **Settings**: Allows users to customize the duration of work and break sessions.
-- **Clock Emoji**: A clock emoji added to the title for visual appeal.
+- **Clock Emoji**: A clock emoji was added to the title for visual appeal.

 ## Usage